Growish/gw-ecosystem-networks/header.md

 ### Overview

-This document is intended for Networks of travel agencies, business, tour operators, software houses, or any other type of business who wants to integrate the GrowishPay payment solutions in white label through a proprietary software to their clients or partners.
+This document is intended for Networks of travel agencies, business, tour operators, software houses, purchasing groups, or any other type of business who wants to integrate the GrowishPay payment solutions in white label through a proprietary software to their clients or partners.

-Let's say you are a software house that produce a CRM for several clients, and you wish to add a module to that CRM that allows your users to create electronic wallets so they can accept collective payments.
+Let's say you are a software house that produces a CRM for several clients, and you wish to add a module to that CRM that allows your users to create electronic wallets so they can accept collective payments.
 GrowishPay gives you a RESTful API you can integrate in your CRM to allow them to Login to GrowishPay, create wallets, sync wallet operations to your fiscal system and other tools.

+&nbsp;

+### Definitions

+**Network**: community of all merchants with the same logics and rules.

+**Client**: merchant who wants to offer online group payments via credit card and bank withdrawal

+**Owner/user**: the person (customer of the client) beneficiary of the service.

 &nbsp;

 ### Preregistration